-- Removing all ToolTalk objects of a given otype; for example, an otype that has been de-installed - Moving specific ToolTalk objects from one file to another - Searching for all ToolTalk object that reference nonexistent files
+- Removing all ToolTalk objects of a given otype; for example, an otype that has been de-installed. - Moving specific ToolTalk objects from one file to another. - Searching for all ToolTalk objects that reference nonexistent files.

-Note: ToolTalk databases are typically accessible only to root; therefore, the ttdbck utility is normally run as root.
-See ttdbck(8) in the CDE:ToolTalk Reference Manual for complete details on how to run this utility.
+Note - ToolTalk databases are typically accessible only to root; therefore, the ttdbck utility is normally run as root.